A Tannakian framework for prismatic $F$-crystals: Introduction

 In the rest of this introduction we explicate the difficulty in proving Theorem \ref{thmi:main} and discuss related Tannakian results established in this paper.

-\paragraph{The Tannakian theory of (analytic) prismatic $F$-crystals} Throughout the following we fix a mixed characteristic complete discrete valuation ring $\mc{O}_K$ with perfect residue field $k$ of characteristic $p$, and a smooth formal $\mc{O}_K$-scheme $\mf{X}$ with generic fiber $X$.
+\paragraph{The Tannakian theory of (analytic) prismatic $F$-crystals} Throughout the following we fix a mixed characteristic complete discrete valuation ring $\mc{O}_K$ with perfect residue field $k$ of characteristic $p$, and a smooth formal $\mc{O}_K$-scheme $\mf{X}$ (see Notation and conventions for our convention on smoothness) with generic fiber $X$.

 In \cite{BhattScholzeCrystals}, Bhatt and Scholze define a category $\cat{Vect}^\varphi(\mf{X}_\Prism)$ of prismatic $F$-crystals on $\mf{X}$, which presents the correct notion of a `deformation' of an $F$-crystal on $\mf{X}_k$ to $\mf{X}$.
 They further construct a functor $T_\et\colon \cat{Vect}^\varphi(\mf{X}_\Prism)\to\cat{Loc}_{\Z_p}(X)$, the \'etale realization functor, which is a prismatic analogue of the Riemann--Hilbert correspondence.
 When $\mf{X}=\Spf(\mc{O}_K)$, they show that $T_\et$ induces an equivalence between $\cat{Vect}^\varphi(\mf{X}_\Prism)$ and the category $\cat{Loc}^\crys_{\Z_p}(X)$ of crystalline $\Z_p$-local systems on $X$ (i.e.\@, $\Z_p$-lattices $\bb{L}$ in crystalline $\Q_p$-local systems).